EAI-EvlSoRo/EAI-EvlSoRo.github.io/index.md

 The workshop on **Embodied and Evolved Artificial Intelligence (EEAI)** aims to bring together academics from a wide range of disciplines and backgrounds and to drive discussion around the interactions between evolutionary computation and embodied cognition, using soft robotics as a touchpoint.
 We strive to catalyze research that fully explores the potential of embodied artificial intelligence as a problem-solving tool and philosophy.

-We welcome novel contributions for presentation at the GECCO 2024 Workshop, which will be included in the GECCO Conference Companion Proceedings.
-In addition, previously published papers spanning a broad range of topics are invited for the poster session, designed to engage both technical and non-technical audiences.
+We welcome **novel contributions** for presentation at the GECCO 2024 Workshop, which will be included in the **_GECCO Conference Companion Proceedings_**.
+In addition, **previously published papers** spanning a broad range of topics are invited for the **_poster session_** of the workshop, designed to engage both technical and non-technical audiences.

 ## Submission Link

-Please, use the link below to submit to MACTAS 2023.
+Please, use the link below to submit your novel paper to GECCO 2024.

 [https://easychair.org/my/conference?conf=mactas2023](https://easychair.org/my/conference?conf=mactas2023)